ramondata/Lists/README.md

 Manipulation Lists
 ============================

 After make ou initialized a list in Python, we can change this.
-Let's see a most methods and functions for lists, below:
+Let's see a most methods and functions for lists, below

 - [x] Append: